28 Mar – 14 Apr 2018

 1Q84, Haruki Murakami.

-The exhibition also draws from the narrative of 1Q84, by Haruki Murakami, wherein the protagonists find themselves in a slightly alternate reality in which two moons hang in the sky and become an important placeholder for their own (new) reality.
+The project draws from the narrative of Haruki Murakami’s dystopian novel 1Q84, whose protagonists find themselves in a parallel universe in which two moons hang in the sky and become an important placeholder for their own (new) reality.

-The question of the power of representation to define our state of understanding of the universe is of course an evolving one.
-For example, the Earthrise image, the first colour photograph of the earth taken by the Apollo 8 crew while orbiting the Moon, undoubtedly changed the nature of the way we view the Earth as an object in space.
-Such images become part of our changing collective encyclopaedia of understanding, and a reference point to navigate our personal landscape.
+Astronomical images in the public realm enlighten our imagination and inform our perception of the universe.
+The Earthrise image, the first colour photograph of the Earth taken 50 years ago by the Apollo 8 crew while orbiting the Moon, profoundly changed the way we regard the Earth as an object in space and is attributed with sparking the environmental movement.
+Images such as this become part of our evolving collective encyclopaedia of understanding, and a reference point to navigate our personal landscape.

 Henry Trumble (b.
 1980) is an Australian artist and photographer living in Melbourne.
 In 2013, he completed a Photography Intensive at Columbia University in the City of New York and has since spent three years living and working in Berlin.
 Henry Trumble’s practice is based around new and traditional photographic processes and draws from an interest in the absurdities of the way we construct our world.